ezequielramos/latex-for-humans/README.md

 # 🧠 LaTeX for Humans

 **LaTeX for Humans** makes writing LaTeX documents as easy and intuitive as using a word processor.
-Designed for non-experts, it adds simple buttons and shortcuts for common formatting actions like **bold**, *italic*, underline, itemized lists, figures, and more — directly inside Visual Studio Code.
+Designed for non-experts, it adds simple buttons and shortcuts for common formatting actions like **bold**, *italic*, underline, itemized lists, tables, and more — directly inside Visual Studio Code.

 ---